wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshooting.md

 **Solution**: Make sure that the value of `-Xmx` parameter does not exceed the amount of the available RAM (there is enough for the needs of the OS).
 If the value of `-Xmx` parameter exceeds the available RAM, you can reduce the value of `-Xmx` parameter.
 [How to change the value of `-Xmx` parameter](#how-to-setup-xmx-parameter).
 You can also disable other heavy processes consuming the RAM and/or increase the amount of RAM by [adding swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04).

-If the provided solution does not help, send to Waves team the fragments of your logs and the fragment of `waves.log` with the records before the node crashed.
+If the provided solutions do not help, send to Waves team the fragments of the involved logs and the fragment of `waves.log` with the records before the node crashed.

 ## `How to setup -Xmx parameter?`